Rain City Music

 Rain City Music is the creation of Lars Jacobsen and partners and friends in India.
 It is mainly an online source serving musicians interested in Indian Classical music worldwide.
 Online, we are open 24 hours a day however if you wish to come visit simply email or call and we'll be happy to give you directions and set up an appointment!

 Perhaps a bit of history?

 We will focus purely on instruments and training materials and related accessories only.
 We do not wish to conquer the online sitar and tabla market and flog you mercilessly with inferior or kitsch products but rather only carry what WE would own ourselves.
 I personally feel there is a niche market of musicians that want to own instruments that are exceptional and expect a level of service and commitment that goes along with such instruments.
-I guarantee to provide this to you as before!!
+I figure whoever finds me then it's all good.

-We'll be keeping things simple as before and have more of a focus on training products.
+I'll keep things as simple as possible as before with an additional focus on training and repairs.
 There are many people interested in Indian Classical Music who may have had some basic exposure but cannot continue lessons due to distance or other reasons.
-With this in mind we felt compelled to work on instructional DVD's, we had been discussing it since even before the first site I started.
+With this in mind we felt compelled early on to work on instructional DVD's, we had been discussing it since even before SitarsEtc started in 2001.
 Finally, years later, things have fallen in place and we now have a large number of offerings!

 ~ Lars Jacobsen ~